-Note Economic Entity 2004 \$ Parent Entity 2004 \$ Note 6: Auditors' Remuneration Remuneration of auditors of subsidiaries for: auditing or reviewing the financial report of subsidiaries for the half year 45,000 45,000 other services - - 45,000 45,000 a.
-Reconciliation of earnings to net profit or loss
+Note Economic Entity 2004 \$ Parent Entity 2004 \$

+Note 6: Auditors' Remuneration

+Remuneration of auditors of subsidiaries for: auditing or reviewing the financial report of subsidiaries for the half year 45,000 45,000

+■ other services · - · -

+45,000 45,000

 Grant Thornton acted as investigating accountant and taxation advisor in relation to the company's initial public offering.
 However, their fees of \$96,245 were paid by the vendors of the UnderCoverWear Unit Trust and hence the amounts have not been incurred by the company.